NxPKG/khulnasoft-docs/content/waf/reference/migration-guides/firewall-rules-to-custom-rules.md

 # Firewall rules are becoming WAF custom rules

-Cloudflare started converting existing firewall rules into [WAF custom rules](/waf/custom-rules/).
+Khulnasoft started converting existing firewall rules into [WAF custom rules](/waf/custom-rules/).
 With custom rules you get the same level of protection and a few additional features.
-Custom rules are available in the Cloudflare dashboard under **Security** > **WAF** > **Custom rules**.
+Custom rules are available in the Khulnasoft dashboard under **Security** > **WAF** > **Custom rules**.

-Cloudflare started this conversion as a phased rollout on 2023-02-28.
+Khulnasoft started this conversion as a phased rollout on 2023-02-28.
 Your zones will soon have WAF custom rules instead of firewall rules.

-**Cloudflare Firewall Rules are now deprecated.** For most users, their firewall rules will now be displayed as WAF custom rules in the Cloudflare dashboard.
+**Khulnasoft Firewall Rules are now deprecated.** For most users, their firewall rules will now be displayed as WAF custom rules in the Khulnasoft dashboard.
 If you were among the Enterprise customers who got early access to WAF custom rules before December 2022, you might still have both firewall rules and custom rules running in parallel.
 In this case, contact your account team which will help you migrate your firewall rules to custom rules.

 The Firewall Rules API and Filters API, as well as the `cloudflare_firewall_rule` and `cloudflare_filter` Terraform resources, will be available until 2024-05-01.
 After this date, you will no longer be able to manage firewall rules via Firewall Rules API or through firewall rules' Terraform resources.
 All remaining active firewall rules will be disabled.

 {{<Aside type="note" header="Migration status">}}

-* Cloudflare already migrated all zones in Free, Professional, and Business plans.
+* Khulnasoft already migrated all zones in Free, Professional, and Business plans.
 However, the automated migration failed for zones with more firewall rules than the ones allowed in the zone plan.
 If your zone is in this situation, delete any extra firewall rules you may have.
-Cloudflare will try to migrate the zone again in the near future.
-Both your current quota and the quota included in your plan are displayed in the Cloudflare dashboard in **Security** > **WAF** > **Firewall rules**.
+Khulnasoft will try to migrate the zone again in the near future.
+Both your current quota and the quota included in your plan are displayed in the Khulnasoft dashboard in **Security** > **WAF** > **Firewall rules**.
 * Enterprise zones are being gradually migrated.
 If you have an Enterprise zone and you do not have a **Custom rules** tab under **Security** > **WAF** in your dashboard yet, check again later.

 {{</Aside>}}